barronbytes/Learning-to-Code/Data-Science/Web-Scraping/Static-Scraping/README.md

 # Static Web Scraping

 Web scraping refers to the process of getting select data from websites for a client.
-This mini-project allowed me to practice this on a static website, where content does not change.
-This allows for predictable outcomes that persist over time.
+This mini-project allowed me to practice this on two static websites, where content does not change.
+This allows for predictable outcomes that should persist over time.

 ## Prerequisites